 Patients will likely need oral pain medication for the first week following the procedure.
 It’s also important to restrict movement at this time.

 Patients will attend a follow-up visit during the first week after surgery.
 The surgeon or the post- op nursing team will evaluate their progress and give them a timeline for recovery.
 Most people can resume most normal activities after 2-3 weeks.
 However, it may take a full 6 months for the swelling to completely go down.

 Patients experience a moderate level of pain when undergoing a thigh lift.
 Pain is managed with oral medications.

 Many patients noticed a modest reduction in cellulite after a thigh lift.
 However, cellulite may reappear after the site heals.
-Dr. Mulholland can combine a thigh lift with a cellulite reduction procedure in order to get rid of cellulite for good.
+Dr. Bell can combine a thigh lift with a cellulite reduction procedure in order to get rid of cellulite for good.

 The results are permanent as long as patients maintain a healthy weight and lifestyle.
 However, it is normal for the skin to lose some elasticity as people age, some patients may experience slight sagging as they get older and a recurrence of thigh skin laxity, but never as bad as it was before the lift.